-You’re in the market for a new mattress, and you’ve found that many online-only companies seem to provide high-quality materials, extensive guarantees, and ultra-competitive prices.
-Needless to say, your interest is piqued.
+You’re in the market for a new mattress, but you’ve found that many online companies seem to provide similar high-quality materials, extensive guarantees, and ultra-competitive prices.
+How in the world can you make the most informed decision?

-In this buying guide, we’ll show you how to buy a mattress online by walking you through all the important factors you’ll want to consider before making a purchase.
+In this guide to buying a mattress online, we’ll walk you through all the important factors you’ll want to consider before making a purchase—starting with an honest look at the pros and cons.

-Unsurprisingly, one of the biggest advantages of buying a mattress from an online-only company—and likely one of the main factors that brought you here today—is the price.
+Unsurprisingly, one of the biggest advantages of buying a mattress online—and likely one of the main factors that brought you here today—is the price.

-This is because companies are able to cut out expensive middlemen who are normally an integral part of the process, such as distributors, retail locations, salespeople, etc., and then pass the savings on to their customers.
+This is because companies can cut out expensive middlemen who are normally an integral part of the process, such as distributors, retail locations, salespeople, etc., and then pass the savings on to their customers.

-This way, you might be able to purchase a mattress online for up to 75% less than a comparable retail option.
+This way, you might be able to purchase a mattress online for up to 75 percent less than a comparable retail option.

 Convenience is also another big benefit of shopping for a mattress online, since you can learn tons of useful information on each manufacturer’s website, without having to travel around to multiple stores or haggle with pushy salespeople.

-On top of this, nearly all online-only mattresses come with free shipping, delivery, and lengthy in-home trials; low (or no) cost returns, and arrive in vacuum-packed boxed that are easier to move around.
+On top of this, nearly all bed-in-a-box mattresses come with free shipping, complimentary delivery, and lengthy in-home trials; low (or no) cost returns, and arrive in vacuum-packed boxed that are easier to move around.

 The Cons of Purchasing a Mattress Online